argoproj/argo-cd/docs/operator-manual/health.md

 Please note that bundled health checks with wildcards are not supported.

-## Health Check Inheritance Rules
+## Health Checks

-An Argo CD App's health is inferred from the health of its immediate child resources.
-In other words, it is inherited from the health of the resources which are represented in the App's source.
+An Argo CD App's health is inferred from the health of its immediate child resources (the resources represented in source control).

+But the health of a resource is not inherited from child resources - it is calculated using only information about the resource itself.
+A resource's status field may or may not contain information about the health of a child resource, and the resource's health check may or may not take that information into account.

-The health of a child resource's children may or may not affect the health of the child resource.
-For example, an unhealthy Pod might not mean that the parent Deployment is unhealthy.
+The lack of inheritance is by design.
+A resource's health can't be inferred from its children because the health of a child resource may not be relevant to the health of the parent resource.
+For example, a Deployment's health is not necessarily affected by the health of its Pods.

 ```
 App (healthy)
 └── Deployment (healthy)
+    └── ReplicaSet (healthy)
+        └── Pod (healthy)
     └── ReplicaSet (unhealthy)
         └── Pod (unhealthy)
 ```

-If you want the health of a child-of-a-child resource to affect the health of the child resource, you can write a custom health check for the child resource.
-The key prerequisite is that the health check must be for an immediate child of the app.
-A custom health check for the child-of-a-child resource will not be enough to cause the app to be marked unhealthy.
+If you want the health of a child resource to affect the health of its parent, you need to configure the parent's health check to take the child's health into account.
+Since only the parent resource's state is available to the health check, the parent resource's controller needs to make the child resource's health available in the parent resource's status field.

 ```
 App (healthy)